 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Long considered one of England's most bankable limited-overs performers, Eoin Morgan ascended to the one-day captaincy in slightly chaotic circumstances less than two months out from the 2015 World Cup.
-Ironically, it coincided with one of his worst periods of form since switching to England from Ireland but once the selectors had decided to dispense with Alastair Cook, Morgan, the regular deputy, was the most obvious candidate.
+Eoin Morgan has long considered one of England's most bankable limited-overs performers without ever quite winning over worldwide opinion.
+He ascended to the England one-day captaincy in slightly chaotic circumstances less than two months out from the 2015 World Cup, only to supervise an inadequate campaign.
+Ironically, his elevation to the captaincy coincided with one of his worst periods of form since switching to England from Ireland but once the selectors had decided to dispense with Alastair Cook, Morgan, the regular deputy, was the most obvious candidate.
 His cool temperament and the tactical nous had already marked him out as a leader.
 A left-hander who quickly built a reputation for inventive and audacious strokeplay, Morgan also possessed the patience and power of shot to be a natural "finisher" - a role England struggled to fill for a decade.

 Morgan made his Ireland debut at the age of 16 and was soon signed by Middlesex, who gave him his debut a week after his 19th birthday.
-He impressed in the 2007 World Cricket League, averaging over 50, but floundered in the 2003 World Cup: batting at No. 3, he made only 91 runs in nine games.
+He floundered in the 2003 World Cup: batting at No. 3, he made only 91 runs in nine games.
 He soon established himself in the Middlesex line up, especially in limited overs cricket, and his switch to England was long anticipated.
 After securing Ireland's qualification for the 2011 World Cup, in April 2009, he was immediately called up by England, thereby denying Ireland the chances to pick him in the World T20 and beyond.
-Having spent huge sums on developing Morgan as a young cricketer, Ireland had reason to feel aggrieved, but it was a reflection of the problems Ireland will face until they are afforded Test status and regular ODIs against Full Members.
+Having spent huge sums on developing Morgan as a young cricketer, Ireland had reason to feel aggrieved, but it was a reflection of the problems Ireland would face unless they were afforded Test status and regular ODIs against Full Members.

 Morgan wasted no time in endearing himself to his new cricketing country.
 At the age of 23, he shot to prominence on the back of two match-winning innings against South Africa.
 First was a 34-ball 67 in the Champions Trophy in September 2009, followed two months later with an unbeaten 45-ball 85 in the opening Twenty20 of England's tour of South Africa.
 His bold approach and crisp hitting evoked comparisons with arrival of another English import, Kevin Pietersen, in 2005.

 His growing stature was confirmed when he was the only England player to be awarded a new contract at the auction for the third season of the IPL in January 2010.
 He was signed for $220,000 by Bangalore, where he joined England team-mate Pietersen.
-With much expected he failed to make an impression and was soon left on the substitutes bench.
-But he returned to his best for England in the World Twenty20 that followed, as his powerful shot-making and coolness under pressure helped him to 183 runs and helped England to their first triumph in global limited-overs events.
+With much expected he failed to make an impression and was soon left on the bench.
+But he returned to his best for England in the subsequent World Twenty20 in the Caribbean as his powerful shot-making and coolness under pressure helped him to 183 runs and helped England to their first triumph in global limited-overs events.